 If your child has been diagnosed with cancer, there will be physical, emotional and practical challenges ahead.
+You may have a lot of different feelings.
 But there is lots of support and information out there to help both you and your family.

-Talking to young children about cancer isn’t easy.
-But they have a right to know.
-In fact, not telling them can make things worse.
-It can make them anxious because they will probably sense something is wrong.
+Not telling your child about a cancer diagnosis can make things worse.
+It may make them anxious because they will probably sense something is wrong.
 It’s better for them to discuss it with you than to find out from someone else.

-How much information you give the child with cancer and other children in the family depends on their age and emotional development.
+How much information you share with your child and other children in the family will depend on their age and emotional development.
 Just be as open and honest as you can.
-Try to involve your child in talking about their care if you can.

 Diagnosis and treatment

 Cancer diagnosis and treatment involves a lot of tests and procedures in hospital.
 Some of these can be painful or can make your child feel very unwell.
 It’s a challenging time for you as well as the child.

 The health professionals will work with you to look after your child.
 They are very experienced in using play and other techniques to make it more comfortable for children.